amore-upf/semeval2018-task4/README.md

 The prefix <tt>fixed</tt> means that the model was trained using fixed hyperparameters (since parameter `r` was not set, see above).

 ##### Using pre-trained word embeddings
 Note that the model in this demo initialises the token embeddings randomly.
-If you want to use  the pre-trained Google News skip-gram word embeddings (as AMORE-UPF does), you first need to download the data from here:
+If you want to use  the pre-trained Google News skip-gram word embeddings (as AMORE-UPF does), you first need to download the data.
+You can do so either by setting the parameter in <tt>GET_GOOGLE_NEWS_EMBEDDINGS</tt> in `_fetch_data.sh`  to true and running the script again.
+Or you can directly download the vectors from here:
 [GoogleNews-vectors-negative300.bin.gz](https://code.google.com/archive/p/word2vec/).
-Put this in the data/ folder.
+Put this in the data/ folder. <br/>
 In <tt>config_demo.ini</tt>, set the paratemer <tt>token emb</tt> to <tt>google_news</tt>.